SihyeongPark/Benchmark/README.md

 ### How to Run

 This benchmark witten by Python and script files are located in **Benchmark/bin** directory.
 And I made *bin/run.sh* file can run benchmark easily.
 This shell code includes the job which remove existing result files.
-Benchmark sourcecodes are located in *Benchmark/program* directory.
+Benchmark source codes are located in *Benchmark/program* directory.

 ```sh
 $ sudo chmod 755 run.sh // change permission